dlapushin/AI-ML-revenue-forecast/README.md

 5. Comparing an average absolute error calculation for each model tells us which model offered the best overall quarterly predictions.
 Decide which model is optimal based on these metrics.

+An interactive time-series forecast plots and goodness-of-fit metrics can be viewed by running the following in RStudio:

+> forecast_vs_test_chart

+> accuracy_tbl